christophergrant/digital-garden/content/notes/The concretized door.md

 * Let's say you do manage to break through the concrete with your impressive willpower.
 	* Would it be worth it?
 What if your expectations of the inner-door experience let you down?
 This question applies even if the concrete isn't there - but in this instance it is.
 Does working through the concrete devalue the inner-door experience?
 	* Would you feel dirty for having gone through the entire process?
 What if you know that others have passed through that same door, but experienced no concrete resistance.

-`< !-- Hello, clever reader.
-I'll spoil it here.
-The door represents opportunities: they could be jobs, relationships, or any relation, really.
-The concrete represents a barrier that we as subjects are (probably mostly) powerless to address.
-Thanks, Madison. --/>`